uclaacm/hack-sprint-w20/session-2-dive-into-android/README.md

 ### Activities with Layouts

-Every activity in your aation must have an associated layout, otherwise the set of interactions that an activity implements will not have a way to be presented visually to the user.
+Every activity in your application must have an associated layout, otherwise the set of interactions that an activity implements will not have a way to be presented visually to the user.

 We associate a layout with an activity using the `setContentView()` function call inside the `onCreate()` method.
 This sets the activity's layout when the activity is created.